 As an independent research organization, the Morgridge Institute for Research explores uncharted scientific territory to discover tomorrow’s cures.
 In affiliation with the University of Wisconsin-Madison, we support researchers who take a fearless approach to advancing human health in emerging fields such as regenerative biology, metabolism, virology and medical engineering.
 Through public programming, we work to inspire scientific curiosity in everyday life.

-The Morgridge Institute for Research will be hiring two student programming interns; the start can be immediate but preferentially by Spring semester 2019.
+The Morgridge Institute for Research will be hiring a student programming intern; the start date can be immediate.
 Student positions offer flexible schedules and an opportunity to gain great work experience.
 We are seeking a student who can commit at least 10 hours per week and has availability during the work week (Monday through Friday, 9 a.m. to 5 p.m.).
 There may be opportunities for more hours over breaks.
-Morgridge does not provide parking for students/interns.
+Work will start remotely until Morgridge has deemed it safe and appropriate to return to in-person work.

 - (60%) Investigate and develop improved tools and techniques for high throughput computing both within Morgridge and across the national research cyberinfrastructure.